ccggg/EmotivNAO/README.md

 * Clench (teeth clench)
 * Laugh

+# Mental Commands
+* Neutral
+* Push
+* Pull
+* More...

 # Problems
 * Server-Client code is not the best, packet sizes are not dynamic, it will always send 256 bytes of data.
-Extra characters are removed on the client side.
+'Filler' characters are removed on the client side.
 * Server cannot handle closing of clients.
 If a client closes then the server will crash.

-# Todo List
-* Get Emotiv Gyro data on the server side (DONE)
-* Send Gyro data to the server side (DONE)
-* Move NAO head in relation to the Emotiv's Gyro data (DONE)
-* Take input of the emotiv 'commands' on the server: clench, wink, blink, etc. (DONE)
-* Send command to nao robot.
-(DONE)
-* Robot will output what you're doing.
-(DONE)